dlc-markets/pythia/README.md

 - `POSTGRES_DB`: The name of the PostgreSQL database.
 - `POSTGRES_HOST`: The host address of the PostgreSQL server.
 - `POSTGRES_PORT`: The port on which the PostgreSQL server is running.
-- `PYTHIA_SECRET_KEY`: The secret key used for secure operations.
+- `PYTHIA_SECRET_KEY`: The secret key used for signing announcements and attestation.
 - `PYTHIA_DEBUG_MODE`: If set to `true`, the server will run in debug mode.
 - `PYTHIA_PORT`: The port on which the HTTP server will run.
-- `PYTHIA_NB_CONNECTION`: The number of connection to the database.
+- `PYTHIA_NB_CONNECTION`: The number of connection to the database (default to 10).
 - `RUST_LOG`: Log level for the application.
 See [`env_logger`](https://docs.rs/env_logger/0.9.0/env_logger/) for more.
 - `PORT`: The port on which the HTTP server will run.

+The schedule of attestations and announcements is specified with a CRON formatted string for attestations times.
+The announcements times are automatically deduced from the specified offset duration between the publication of an announcement and its maturity.

+The schedule must be given through the CLI with `--schedule` and `--offset` or a json config file which is assumed to be `config.json` by default but can be changed using CLI argument `--config-file`.

+Notice that a schedule that generate a lot of attestation for the duration of the offset will have to produce a lot of announcement at the first boot of the oracle.
+This may take several minutes for all normally already published announcements to be available through the API.

-## API Description
+## REST API usage

+### API-JS

+For more convenience, pythia ships with a typescript wrapper in a npm package which features all the endpoints below.

 ### Get supported assets

+To return all asset pairs supported of the running oracle instance in a array:

 ```sh
 curl -X GET http://localhost:8000/v1/assets
 ```

-This endpoint return all asset pairs supported of the running oracle instance in a array.

 ### Get configuration

+To get the [scheduler config](#configure) and pricefeed source for the asset pair specified with the asset_id that is returned by previous endpoint.

 ```sh
 curl -X GET http://localhost:8000/v1/{asset_id}/config
 ```

-This endpoint returns the [scheduler config](#configure) and pricefeed source for the asset pair specified with the asset_id that is returned by previous endpoint.
+Notice that the schedule of announcement/attestation publication is the the same for all asset pairs of a running oracle.

 Output example: